Christmas Eve: Western churches

-Whilst it does not include any kind of Mass, the Church of Scotland has a service beginning just before midnight, in which carols are sung.
-The Church of Scotland no longer holds Hogmanay services on New Year's Eve, however.
-The Christmas Eve Services are still very popular.

-On Christmas Eve, the Christ Candle in the center of the Advent wreath is traditionally lit in many church services.
+Throughout congregations of the various denominations of Christianity, on Christmas Eve, the Christ Candle in the center of the Advent wreath is traditionally lit in many church services.
 In candlelight services, while singing Silent Night, each member of the congregation receives a candle and passes along their flame which is first received from the Christ Candle.

 Lutherans traditionally practice Christmas Eve Eucharistic traditions typical of Germany and Scandinavia.
 "Krippenspiele" (Nativity plays), special festive music for organ, vocal and brass choirs and candlelight services make Christmas Eve one of the most beloved days in the Lutheran Church calendar.
 Christmas Vespers is popular in the early evening, and Midnight Masses are also widespread in regions which are predominantly Lutheran.
 The old Lutheran tradition of a Christmas Vigil in the early morning hours of Christmas Day (Christmette) can still be found in some regions.
 In eastern and middle Germany, congregations still continue the tradition of "Quempas singing": separate groups dispersed in various parts of the church sing verses of the song "He whom shepherds once came Praising" (Quem pastores laudavere) responsively.

+With respect to Presbyterianism, the Church of Scotland has a service beginning just before midnight, in which carols are sung.
+These services are very popular.

 Methodists celebrate the evening in different ways.
 Some, in the early evening, come to their church to celebrate Holy Communion with their families.
 The mood is very solemn, and the only visible light is the Advent Wreath, and the candles upon the Lord's Table.
 Others celebrate the evening with services of light, which include singing the song Silent Night as a variety of candles (including personal candles) are lit.
 Other churches have late evening services perhaps at 11 pm, so that the church can celebrate Christmas Day together with the ringing of bells at midnight.
 Others offer Christmas Day services as well.

-The annual "Nine Lessons and Carols", broadcast from King's College, Cambridge on Christmas Eve, has established itself a Christmas custom in the United Kingdom.
+The annual "Nine Lessons and Carols", broadcast from King's College, Cambridge on Christmas Eve, has established itself a Christmas custom in the United Kingdom, where Anglican Christianity is the traditional faith.
 It is broadcast outside the UK via the BBC World Service, and is also bought by broadcasters around the world.